Order by

 There are so many variables regarding which solutions can be used in various locations: how to maximize outputs while minimizing inputs, energy storage and transmission/distribution, the necessary regulation and fairness for places with economic disparities.
 Despite complexity we do have clear understanding of how to implement better methods today, what is needed is the pressure and will to do so at the appropriate scale.

-It has been clear for a long time that our planet needs this update of energy sources and their uses to drive better outcomes from agricultural and industrial sectors for all consumers.
-Today’s top greenhouse gas emissions are coming from companies in the business of energy production itself, via fossil fuels like oil and coal.
-See below for the top culprits by country, sector, per capita, and company.
-Being informed can help the choices we make, assist in holding entities accountable, and also influencing those who decide the rules for global trade and environmental safety regulations.
+Today the top greenhouse gas emissions come from companies in the business of energy production itself, such as fossil fuels like oil and coal.
+See the link below for the top culprits by country, sector, per capita, and company.
+Being informed can help the choices we make as consumers and assist in holding entities accountable.
+As stakeholders we have the important role of influencing governing bodies to be accountable for global trade and environmental safety regulations.

 • Action